Quickstart

 1. Create an instance of Series and populate it with data to be displayed.

-2. Register one or more series with the plot instance along with a Formatter to describing how the series should look when drawn.
+2. Register the series with the Plot along with a Formatter to describing how the data should be styled.

 3. Draw the Plot

-Since we're working with XY data, we’ll use XYPlot, SimpleXYSeries (which is an implementation of the XYSeries interface) and LineAndPointFormatter:
+In our case, since we are working with XY data, we'll be using an XYPlot, a SimpleXYSeries (which is an implementation of the XYSeries interface) and a LineAndPointFormatter.

 import android.app.Activity;